What is add_axes matplotlib

 • Import matplotlib.pyplot and numpy libraries.

-• Next, we create figure() object.
+• Next, we create a figure() object.

 • After this, we define data coordinates using arange(), sin(), and sqrt() functions of numpy.